Canon RF 24mm F1.4 L VCM Lens Review

 View the complete Canon RF 24mm F1.4 L VCM Lens Specifications using the site's lens specifications tool for many more comparisons.

-The three f/1.4 VCM lenses share 67mm front filter threads.
+The initial three f/1.4 VCM lenses share 67mm front filter threads.
 67mm filters are modestly sized and priced and extremely common, enabling effects filter sharing with many other lenses.

 As usual for an L lens, the hood is included in the box.
 This time, it's the EW-73G Lens Hood.